Devika7447/Type-1-Diabetes-BG-Prediction-DCNN/README.md

 **About The Dataset : HUPA-UCM DIABETES DATASET**

 The dataset consists of multiple CSV files, each named with an identifier (e.g., "HUPA0001P.csv" to "HUPA0028P.csv").
-These likely represent individual patient records or data segments.
+These represent individual patient records or data segments.

 **Summary of the Data:**